What are Procedures in Health and Social Care

 Documentation

-Proper documentation is crucial.
+Proper documentation is important.
 It ensures that care activities are recorded accurately, which is essential for continuity of care and legal purposes.
 Documentation also provides evidence that procedures have been followed correctly.

 Impact on Care Providers